abdulahadsbz/PB_DBMS-WS/README.md

 1. install a sqlite3 database searcher
 2. open the PBDB.db file in it

-## Why Does The Code Look So Messey
-### Why
-the code is in a very early stage i will improve it after im done with my other project

-### What You Can Do
-feel free to make a pull request to improve the code or add a feature

 ## Why Am I Getting Errors On Some Draws
 i have put a @ symbol in some draw links in the Info.txt file
 this is done because those links were not ordered correctly and